 Four sculptures in human forms, made of concrete, will be submerged in November in the Mexican Caribbean – the first of 400 figures that will comprise the world's largest underwater museum.

 The Subaquatic Sculpture Museum will be situated in the West Coast National Park in the southeastern state of Quintana Roo, on the Yucatán Peninsula.
 The park receives nearly 300,000 visitors each year.
-The museum's mission is to attract some of those tourists in order to reduce the pressures on important natural habitat in other areas.
+The museum's mission is to attract some of those tourists in order to reduce the pressures on the important natural habitats in other areas.